mdn/content/files/en-us/web/manifest/start_url/index.md

 You can also specify a deep link (e.g., `https://myapp.com/product/whatsnew`) to direct users to specific content within your app.
 Avoid specifying a generic starting page.

-For security reasons, the `start_url` must be same-origin with the app installation page.
+For security reasons, the `start_url` must be same-origin with the manifest URL.
-If a non-same-origin `start_url` is specified, browsers will fallback to using the app installation page as the default starting page.
+If a non-same-origin `start_url` is specified, browsers will fallback to using the page that links to the manifest as the default starting page.
-This ensures that the app can only start within the {{Glossary("Application_context", "app's context")}}.

 Browsers have flexibility in how they handle `start_url`.
 They may ignore the specified value or provide users with a choice not to use it.